 The model was formulated for the optimal allocation of available water and land resources to maximize net farm revenue.
 The model consists of an objective function and a set of constraints.
 Meanwhile, the developed model was solved using a Microsoft Excel Solver function.
 The study considered that land and water were the only limitations for optimal allocation.
-The input and output cost of crop productions (including fertilizer, labor, and pesticide) were considered during
+The input and output cost of crop productions (including fertilizer, labor, and pesticide) were considered during the formulation of the model.
+"Besides, this study considers the reduction of yield that comes due to water stress does not affect the market price of the crops".

 The response of yield to the water supply for regulated deficit irrigation is quantified through the yield response factor (ky) which relates relative yield decrease to relative evapotranspiration deficit.
-It is assumed that the relationship between the relative yield and the relative evapotranspiration is linear and valid for water deficits up to about 50 % (Doorenbos and Kassam 1979).
+It is assumed that the relationship between the relative yield and the relative evapotranspiration is linear and val@Mlaor wat31(It) f4(iraf)-4(t)-6toespstavaila)950hat %d (Doorenbos and Kassam 1979).
 On the other hand, the response of yield to the water supply for alternative furrow irrigation quantified on average as 10 % yield reductions with 35 % of water-saving, which were generated from local field experimental results of wheat, maize, potato, tomato, and onion (Bogale et al 2016; Hassene and Seid 2017; Eba 2018).